SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/connecting-devices.md

 * Single **[General](#device-registration-manually)** device registration - to manually connect one or more devices
 * Bulk **[General](#creds-upload)** device registration - to register larger amounts of devices in one step

-If you are subscribed to the required applications you will see other options for registering devices of specific types (e.g.: Actility LoRa or Sigfox).
-Full list of supported protocols can be found at [Protocol integration guide](/protocol-integration/overview)
+If you are subscribed to the required applications you will see other options for registering devices of specific types (for example, Actility LoRa or Sigfox).
+A full list of supported protocols can be found in the [Protocol integration guide](/protocol-integration/overview).

 <img src="/images/users-guide/DeviceManagement/devmgmt-register-devices-custom.png" alt="Register devices">